 - Wilson Blade – This racquet offers more stability than previous versions and is great for players who struggle with elbow issues.

-The Yonex Vcore Pro is Best for Tennis Players Who…
+The Yonex Percept is Best for Tennis Players Who…

 If you’re an advanced player looking to find a racquet that complements your tennis game, then you should consider this racquet.
-The Yonex Vcore Pro is a great racquet for those looking to improve their control.
+The Yonex Percept is a great racquet for those looking to improve their control.

-While other racquets can make it difficult to hit your spots, the Vcore Pro was designed to help players get the most out of their shots from anywhere on the court.
-There’s a reason the Vcore Pro is known for being control-friendly.
+While other racquets can make it difficult to hit your spots, the Percept was designed to help players get the most out of their shots from anywhere on the court.
+There’s a reason the Percept is known for being control-friendly.

 This is a great racquet for most advanced players, but especially for those looking to add a little extra control with a reliable racquet.
 The racquet truly performs well from anywhere on the court.

-Overall, the Yonex Vcore Pro is a great racquet for advanced players who like to control points with accuracy, delivering excellent spin and lots of plow through on groundstrokes.
+Overall, the Yonex Percept is a great racquet for advanced players who like to control points with accuracy, delivering excellent spin and lots of plow through on groundstrokes.
 It’s right there with the Wilson Pro Staff as one of the best on the market.